Moving From NY to LA

 - Disclose their physical location and FMSCA registration number in advertisements

-- Require the mover transporting your goods to perform a physical survey of your household goods if located within a 50-mile radius of the mover or its agent’s location
+- Require the mover transporting your goods from NYC to LA to perform a physical survey of your household goods if located within a 50-mile radius of the mover or its agent’s location

 - Provide you with the Rights and Responsibilities document as well as the “Ready to Move” pamphlet